juanrh/TemperatureMetrics/agent/online-temp-metrics/README.md

 - gRPC service: consider spsc Boost queue to communicate sensor and service
 - connet with front
 - tests with mocks
-- code analysis: at least style/linter + asan/tsan
+- code analysis: at least style, linter, asan, tsan